Special Annual Bonus Leave (SPL2) – Legislative Change

 The Academic Assistance Program may provide a reimbursement to help cover the cost for tuition, fees and books for SHRA and EHRA full-time and part-time (half time or more) staff in permanent positions, contingent upon available funding.
 Probationary employees are also eligible after satisfactory performance for at least six months.

-Centralized funding has not been identified for Fall 2018.
+Centralized funding has not been identified for 2018/2019.
 If departmental funding is available, departments may offer academic assistance of up to $300 for up to three courses per academic year.
 Eligible employees should consult with their supervisor on the availability of departmental funds.
-The deadline for submitting academic assistance applications this fall is Friday, August 24, and applications must be approved by Human Resources.
+The deadline for submitting academic assistance applications the Spring is January 18, and applications must be approved by Human Resources.

 For Academic Assistance Program guidelines, application form, and reimbursement form, please click here.